projectacrn/acrn-hypervisor/doc/tutorials/agl-vms.rst

 #.
 Build ACRN.
 In this demo we use the ACRN v0.3 release.
-   Open a terminal window in Clear Linux desktop, create a workspace, install needed tools, clone the ACRN Hypervisor repo source, and build ACRN::
+   Open a terminal window in Clear Linux OS desktop, create a workspace, install needed tools, clone the ACRN Hypervisor repo source, and build ACRN::

       $ mkdir workspace